MacaPecha/devsite-docs/guides/online-payments/gateway/general-considerations/introduction.en.md

 ## What is it?

-**Mercado Pago Gateway** is an operation model that allows your business to process credit and debit card payments with your own merchant IDs (also known as merchant of record).
-In this model, Mercado Pago offers you all its technology and sturdiness to operate with your own commercial agreements with acquirers or issuers.
+**Mercado Libre Gateway** is an operation model that allows your business to process credit and debit card payments with your own merchant IDs (also known as merchant of record).
+In this model, Mercado Libre offers you all its technology and sturdiness to operate with your own commercial agreements with acquirers or issuers.

-## Which are the main differences with the "normal" Mercado Pago?
+## Which are the main differences with the "normal" Mercado Libre?

-To the "normal" Mercado Pago, the one you are probably more used to, in the payment industry is known as an **Aggregator Model**.
-The commercial agreements with acquirers and issuers are handled by the Aggregator: Mercado Pago.
+To the "normal" Mercado Libre, the one you are probably more used to, in the payment industry is known as an **Aggregator Model**.
+The commercial agreements with acquirers and issuers are handled by the Aggregator: Mercado Libre.
 The sellers registered in the platform are "added" or subscribe to the usage of those agreements.

-The **Aggregator Model** is the one offered by default in Mercado Pago unless the seller qualifies (view requisites below) to operate in the **Gateway Model**.
+The **Aggregator Model** is the one offered by default in Mercado Libre unless the seller qualifies (view requisites below) to operate in the **Gateway Model**.

 _Main differences between the two models:_